 South Korea has lived under a military threat from the North, but it also fears that a sudden collapse of Kim’s government, along with the prospect of absorbing its neighbour, would wreck its own economy.

-North Korea’s economy has dramatically weakened, while their neighbour has surged.
+North Korea’s economy has dramatically weakened, while its neighbour’s has surged.

 Hit by massive floods and UN sanctions for conducting a nuclear test in 2006, the country depends on food and oil handouts.

-The summit – the second between the two countries since the peninsula was divided after World War Two – will primarily focus on the possibility of unification.
+The summit – the second between the two countries since the peninsula was divided after World War II – will primarily focus on the possibility of unification.